Azure/Industrial-IoT/docs/howto-deploy-services.md

 or enter a full command line:
 `.\deploy.ps1  -subscriptionName "MySubscriptionName" -resourceGroupLocation "East US" -tenantId "myTenantId" -resourceGroupName "myResourceGroup"`
 7. If you plan to develop with this deployment, add `-development 1` to enable the Swagger UI and to deploy debug builds.
-6. Follow the instructions in the script to login to your subscription and to provide additional information
+6. Follow the instructions in the script to login to your subscription and to provide additional information.
 9. After a successful build and deploy operation you should see the following message:

 ```